A "brief history of archery."

 1600 to 1700 AD

 1625 AD - Picture of a foot soldier about to release his longbow.
-He also holds his pike at the ready to defend against possible cavalry attack.
+He also holds his pike at the ready to defend against possible cavalry attack, but it is obviously also being used as a way to determine the proper elevation to hit distant targets.

 He has a sword for close combat.
 Note the two finger draw of the bowstring.